We’ve Got a New Mobile App

 For example, consider whether it makes sense to designate an heir as a direct beneficiary or if it would be better to set up a trust for them that will more prudently distribute the funds (This will likely be the case if they are a minor, have special needs or have demonstrated poor financial judgment).
 And name contingent beneficiaries in case your primary beneficiaries are unable or unwilling to receive their proceeds.

-3. Make Sure There's Someone Ready to Take the Reins
+2. Make Sure There's Someone Ready to Take the Reins

-For medical decision-making, you should have an Advanced Healthcare Directive (AHCD).
-This legal document specifies your end-of-life health care wishes and designates one or more agents authorized to make care decisions on your behalf.
-You should share this AHCD with your family, your doctor, and the agent you've designated.
+For medical decision-making, an Advanced Healthcare Directive (AHCD) is a legal document that specifies your end-of-life health care wishes and designates one or more agents authorized to make care decisions on your behalf.
+These documents should be reviewed periodically to ensure they still reflect your preferences and that your designated agents are still appropriate and available.
+Consult with your estate planning attorney to see which power of attorney options make the most sense for your situation.

 With the right estate plan in place, including one that takes advantage of tools like a qualified charitable distribution (QCD) directly from a traditional IRA, you may be able to make your wealth do the most good.

-5. Build a Smart Estate Planning Team
+4. Build a Smart Estate Planning Team

 While there are some aspects of your estate planning that you've likely been able to accomplish on your own, tackling some of the estate planning strategies discussed here is best done with the aid of a savvy and qualified estate planning team.